A numerical approach to particle creation in accelerating toy models: Introduction

 Strong gravitational fields can alter vacuum fluctuations of quantum fields in such a way that particle pairs can be physically created in the spacetime.
 This effect was first predicted in expanding universes in the pioneering works by Parker \cite{PhysRev.183.1057, PhysRevD.3.346}, and lays the physical foundations in modern cosmology for generating cosmic anisotropies in the early inflationary universe \cite{Mukhanov:1981xt, HAWKING1982295, PhysRevLett.49.1110, STAROBINSKY1982175, PhysRevD.28.679}.
 Similarly, this quantum mechanism is pivotal in our understanding of black holes.
 As found by Hawking \cite{Hawking:1974rv, cmp/1103899181}, when a star undergoes gravitational collapse and forms a black hole, an observer at infinity will receive, at sufficiently late times, a thermal flux of particles \cite{cmp/1103899393, PhysRevD.12.1519}, whose temperature is fixed by the parameters of the final black hole.
 This interplay between quantum theory, thermodynamics and gravity allowed a statistical-mechanics interpretation of the horizon area in terms of microscopic degrees of freedom, which has been greatly influential in modern research on quantum gravity \cite{Wald:1999vt}.

-While the implications of particle creation can be easily estimated in cosmological backgrounds, using merely analytical or simple numerical calculations \cite{Parker:2009uva}, for black holes explicit results are only available for gravitational collapse and, furthermore, only for sufficiently late times, when the black hole has formed and settled down to equilibrium.
+While the implications of particle creation can be easily estimated in cosmological backgrounds, using merely analytical or simple numerical calculations \cite{Parker:2009uva}, for black holes explicit results are only available for gravitational collapse and, furthermore, only for sufficiently late times, when the black hole has formed and settled down to equilibrium\footnote{ For some quantum-information related studies, see \cite{PhysRevD.104.105020, PhysRevD.107.104004, PhysRevD.111.044040, BELFIGLIO20251, doi:10.1142/S0219887819501147}.} .
 The reason is simple.
 First, in cosmology the background spacetime is determined by the Friedmann-Lemaitre-Robertson-Walker family of spacetime metrics.
 These are highly symmetric (homogeneous and isotropic) and conformally static backgrounds, on which the field equations, e.g. the Klein-Gordon (KG) equation, reduce to an ordinary differential equation for the time evolution of the field modes.
 All the gravitational dynamics is encoded in the cosmological scale factor, and the initial data (i.e., choice of the quantum state) can be specified on a 3-dimensional spacelike Cauchy hypersurface, where the spacetime is presumably stationary.
 In sharp contrast, the spacetime of a collapsing star is significantly more complex.
-In this case, the background spacetime is unknown a priori, and needs to be solved first using numerical techniques.
-In particular, the metric is not simply determined by one function, but it depends on all the parameters and functions modeling the physics of the star, as well as the exterior vacuum spacetime if the star is rotating.
-Furthermore, the spacetime is only asymptotically flat, and the initial quantum state needs to be specified on past null infinity, a 3-dimensional null hypersurface where all radially ingoing null geodesics asympotically stem from.
-This initial data has then to be evolved through the dynamical spacetime, and evaluated back at future null infinity after scattering with the collapsing star.
-Additionally, the presence of an event horizon adds another layer of difficulty, as part of the information falls through towards the singularity.
+In this case, the background {metric} is unknown a priori, and needs to be solved first using numerical techniques {given a physical model for the star}.
+In particular, the metric is not simply determined by one function, but it depends on all the parameters and functions modeling the physics of the star, as well as the exterior vacuum spacetime if the star is rotating. {In addition}, the spacetime is only asymptotically flat, and the initial quantum state needs to be specified on past null infinity, a 3-dimensional null hypersurface where all radially ingoing null geodesics asympotically stem from.
+This initial data has then to be evolved through the dynamical spacetime, and evaluated back at future null infinity after scattering with the collapsing star. {Finally}, the presence of an event horizon adds another layer of difficulty, as part of the information falls through towards the singularity.